-Screen Name: Driver Ethnicity
+Screen Na me: Driver Ethnicity

+SAS Data Set:

+SAS Varia ble:

-Database Name: CISS.CISS.OCC.ETHNICITY
+Database 1 Name: CISS.CISS.OCC.ETHNICITY

+Element A ttribute S:

 Database SAS

 1 1 Hispanic or Latino

 2 2 Not Hispanic or Latino

 8 8 [No driver present]

 -9999 9 Unknown

-Source: Technician determined; primary source is the interviewee; secondary sources include police report, medical records, and other official documents.
+Source: Technician-determined; primary source is the interviewee; secondary sources

+include police report, medical records, and other official documents.

 Note: Although this variable is on the Official Records Tab, this variable is a "self-identification" by the occupant.
-This information can be obtained from any of the above sources; however it is not always an "official record".
+This information can be obtained from any of the above sources; however it is not always an "official record."
 When using secondary sources, the ethnicity must be specifically mentioned in the document.